sbekti/jekmaps/README.md

 # jekmaps
-A simple web app for locating GO-JEK drivers around a certain location.
+A simple web app for locating GO-JEK drivers around you.

 ## How to Install